A mouse is one way to communicate with a computer. many computers and all smart phones tend to have touch screens instead.

-Many people find using a mouse difficult when they start using a computer.
+Many people find using a mouse difficult when they start.
 It can be even more difficult if you have trouble with fine movements of your hand, because of arthritis or other problems.
 Here are some tips that may help.

 Are you sitting comfortably?
 Sit square to the screen, so that you can reach the keyboard and the mouse without stretching.
 To use the mouse, rest the base of your palm on the table and the upper palm on the mouse.
 Hold the mouse gently with a thumb on one side, and a finger (perhaps the little finger) on the other.
 Rest your index finger very lightly on the left mouse button.
 Don't hold the mouse so firmly that you lift it off the mouse mat.
 Don't push down on the mouse.
 Slide the mouse gently from side to side.
 Practice moving the mouse pointer to various parts of the screen.